FangRuoqing/tp/docs/UserGuide.md

 Examples:
 * `star Betsy` stars the contact with the contact name `Betsy` in the address book.

+### Removing the star from a contact : `unstar`

+Removes the star from the specified contact in the address book.

+Format: `unstar NAME`

+* Removes the star from the contact with the specified `NAME`.
+The specified `NAME` of the contact to remove the star from is case-insensitive. e.g `unstar John Doe` is the same as `unstar john doe`

+Examples:
+* `unstar Betsy` removes the star from the contact with the contact name `Betsy` in the address book.

 ### Undoing the last command : `undo`